-The endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+One third were 100 per cent effective.

-• .. and targeted attacks were prevented in nearly all cases by most products.
+• .. and targeted attacks were prevented in most cases.